hardeep-qa/eplsf-automation-tests/README.md

 # README #

 ### About the repository ###
-* This repository contains web automation tests for the project given by Easy Peasy Forms (https://www.easypeasyforms.com/)
+* This repository contains web automation tests for the project EPLSF (https://www.easypeasyforms.com/)

 ### Technologies Used ###
 * Maven project